ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler adds the public key of the client to the list of the group members' public keys and returns the symmetric group keying material for the group identified by "GROUPNAME".
 Note that the group joining exchange is done by the client via this operation, as described in {{ssec-key-distribution-exchange}}.

-The handler expects a request with payload formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:
+The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have the corresponding values:

 * 'scope', with value the specific resource at the KDC that the Client is authorized to access, i.e. group or topic name, and role(s).
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.